A micro exhibit of good design

 Being a battery powered toothbrush, the unit does have to be charged periodically, about once every two weeks.
 The battery life is fine, but what is interesting to me – the feature that signifies good design to me – is how the need to charge the unit is communicated to the user.

 Good design should guide the user toward good action.
 Rather than running down linearly, the micro-controller instead creates a hard step in the battery voltage when it dips below a predetermined threshold.
-This drop in voltage makes for a noticeable drop in rotation speed mid-brushing.
-It is immediately clear that the unit needs charging.
+This drop in voltage causes a noticeable drop in brush speed, making it immediately clear that the unit needs charging.
 The unit does have a red light that shows at this point too but we’re all so used to ignoring all the little warnings of light and sound that our devices emit that I pay it no mind.
 It is the tactile response that elicits a practical response in me.

 A second order effect, say you’re travelling and you didn’t bring the charger, at this lower speed the brush will continue working for a few more days, where it might last only one more day were it left to run at full tilt.
 Enough warning to make it through the trip or source a manual toothbrush.